haneulee/HEAD-soft-robotics/process/2024-11-14/readme.md

 | 1     | None         | When there is no sound, it doesn't move at all (sleep mode)                             |
 | 2     | Small        | When a small sound is heard, its individual wave shapes start to move and undulate.     |
 | 3     | Big          | As the sound gets louder, its middle surface will undulate and move just like swimming. |

+## Next Steps

+In Prototype 4, I will think more about when the volume becomes larger, like a balloon or pufferfish and how it can move.
+I will also consider how to make the prototype more interactive and how to make the wave shapes more visible.
+Cats react to very small sounds through their ears, so I will observe how cats react to different sounds and how they move their ears.